Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Background

 In AI systems, fairness requirements are conditions that are meant to ensure that AI decisions are not biased towards any individuals or groups, treating all equitably~\cite{saxena2020fairness,ramadan2025towards,baresi2023understanding}.
 However, these requirements are often vague in practice.
 For instance, the fairness requirement \emph{FR1:} ``The loan approval system must ensure that applicants are treated fairly regardless of their financial background.''~\cite{ramadan2025towards} is imprecise, leaving developers unsure how to measure or enforce fairness in AI software.
 The challenge is compounded by the multitude of fairness definitions and evaluation metrics from both individual and group perspectives~\cite{chen2024fairness,baresi2023understanding,holstein2019improving,pham2025fairness,ramadan2025towards,cheng2021socially,ferrara2024fairness,mujtaba2025behind,smith2025pragmatic}, with little guidance on which to adopt.
 More in detail, individual fairness (e.g., fairness through awareness/unawareness, counterfactual fairness, causal fairness) ~\cite{chen2024fairness,mujtaba2025behind} requires that similar individuals are treated similarly, such as two equally qualified and experienced employees with different genders receive similar chances from an AI system to get promoted.
 In contrast, group fairness (e.g., statistical parity, equalized odds, equal opportunity) emphasizes achieving equitable outcomes across demographic groups~\cite{chen2024fairness,baresi2023understanding,ryan2023integrating,mujtaba2025behind}, such as ensuring equal loan approval and denial rates across women and men with same financial situations.
-As a result, translating abstract fairness concerns into actionable software requirements is challenging~\cite{deng2023investigating,ferrara2024fairnessinterview,holstein2019improving,de2025software,ryan2023integrating,ryanfairness,lu2022towards,pant2025navigating}, making it crucial to explore how practitioners perceive and address fairness in their work.
+As a result, translating abstract fairness concerns into actionable software requirements is challenging~\cite{deng2023investigating,ferrara2024fairnessinterview,holstein2019improving,de2025software,ryan2023integrating,ryanfairness,lu2022towards,pant2025navigating}, making it crucial to \imp{understand how fairness considerations can be interpreted and operationalized within AI systems.}